800-937-8398 Call us for a free quote Contact us

 Pack rat habits and habitat

-Pack rats differ greatly from many species of wildlife in that they often live alone.
-A single pack rat can give birth every six to eight weeks to litters of two to six rats, however, and the offspring can multiply six to eight weeks after that.
-With this short cycle, an infestation can occur very quickly.
+A single pack rat can give birth every six to eight weeks to litters of two to six rats.
+The offspring can multiply six to eight weeks after that.
+With their short life cycles, an infestation can occur and get worse very quickly.
 Pack rats are nest builders that generally choose high cliffs, caves, or tree branches when in the wild.
 In the home, pack rats will usually choose attics or other high areas.
 When building a nest, pack rats will use any available debris or materials.

 Heading to the suburbs